 As a young medical practitioner, I had an experience in this department which was an unwelcome surprise, both to myself and my patient.
 It was my duty to examine and analyse a specimen of fluid from a gentleman of "fast" life, who had formerly suffered from epididymitis (inflammation of the epididymis).
-This specimen was abnormally thin and liquid, much too small in amount, and containing no mobile (active) spermatozoa, but only immature cells, such as, at that time, doctors erroneously regarded as extinct or deformed.
-I reported that spermatozoa of that type were very inapt for fertilisation; he chose, for his own convenience, to take this diagnosis as an absolute guarantee that he could have connection, but not procreate and on the next occasion he made his partner pregnant.
+This specimen was abnormally thin and liquid, much too small in amount, and containing no moble (active) spermatozoa, but only immature cells, such as, at that time, doctors erroneously regarded as extinct or deformed.
+I reported that spermatozoa of that type were very inapt for fertilisation; he chose, for his own convenience, to take this diagnosis as an absolute guarantee that he could have connection, but not procreate, and on the next occasion he made his partner pregnant.

-ova in the spring.
+mobility in spite of the comparatively enormous distances traversed.
+We cannot deny the possibility of such local sustenance and refreshment.
+A pause or temporary cessation of movement is also not by any means improbable; we have seen already that they are first stimulated to active advance by mixing with the product of the prostate gland, although they have inherent power of independent movement.
+We know that, e.g., among bats, which have connection in the autumn, the sperms can remain dormant in the uterus throughout the whole winter and impregnate the ova in the spring.
 On the other hand, if we microscopically examine spermatozoa contained in seminal fluid which is preserved at mean bodily heat in incubators, where it cannot dry up, we may observe that they remain alive under these conditions for eight days, and are in constant motion, whenever observed.
 So it is quite possible that they continue moving from the moment of ejaculation till fertilisation within the feminine organism.